tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 Component composition is not allways a practical solution i.e.:

-- if we have different components needing the same data across many different levels of the component tree in different sections of our app
+- In case we have different components needing the same data, across many different levels of the component tree, in different sections of our app
-  this would require us to write the entire component tree in the App.jsx file > this will limit the use of proper composition deeper in the tree
+  we would need to write the entire component tree in the App.jsx file >>> this will limit the use of proper composition deeper in the tree
   (like an app with light/dark themes, or info connected to current user that is used in many places in the app)

-**Context** is a React mechanism that prowides a good solution for this problem WHEN TO USE: when we have states that we need to share in many different places in our app (_component composition_ is best to use in case when states have to be shared within a limited number of components which are realtively close together)
+**Context** is a React mechanism that provides a good solution for this problem WHEN TO USE IT?: when we have states that we need to share in many different places in our app (_component composition_ is only best to use in case when states have to be shared within a limited number of components which are realtively close together)

 ## The Context API